keep-network/tbtc-website/src/pages/news/2020-10-01-tbtc-integrates-bridge-with-celo-blockchain-platform.md

 ---
 template: news-item
 title: tBTC Will Integrate Bridge With Celo Blockchain Platform
-description: tBTC Will Integrate Bridge With Celo Blockchain Platform
+description: Find out more about how tBTC will integrate with the Celo Platform, an open blockchain platform designed to make financial tools accessible on mobile.
 date: 2020-10-01T13:31:37.518Z
-tags:
-  - featured
 ---
 tBTC, which enables Bitcoin holders to act on the Ethereum blockchain, will add an integration with the [Celo](https://celo.org/) Platform, an open blockchain platform designed to make financial tools accessible to people with a mobile phone.